Dagenham East tube station: Design

-Works for the 2005/6 refurbishment included provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system and improved lighting.
+As part of the public–private partnership arrangement for maintenance of the London Underground, the station was refurbished by Metronet during 2006.
+Works for the refurbishment included provision of tactile strips and colour contrasted handrails for the visually impaired, installation of closed-circuit television cameras, passenger help points, new electronic departure information displays on the platforms, a new public address system and improved lighting.

 Location

 The station is named after the town of Dagenham in which it is situated approximately 0.8 km north of the historic Dagenham village.
 The station is located on Rainham Road South in the London Borough of Barking and Dagenham.
 Elm Park station is 2.4 km to the east of the station and Dagenham Heathway is 1.4 km to the west.
 It is 18.3 km along the line from in central London and 6.4 km from the eastern terminus at Upminster.
-The station is 11 miles and 25 chains down the line from Fenchurch Street.
+The station is 11 mi 25 chain down the line from Fenchurch Street.
 Eastbrookend Country Park is located to the east.
 Northeast of the station is London East Business and Technical Park and to the north is the Victoria Road stadium.
-To the south is predominantly residential.
 London Buses routes 103 and 364 serve the station, providing connections to Romford, Rainham, Goodmayes and Ilford.